Best Western: Best Western GB

-Best Western GB began in 1978 when Interchange Hotels of the United Kingdom consisting of independent hoteliers from key locations in the UK elected to trade under the brand name Best Western United Kingdom, effectively an affiliate of Best Western International in the US.
-Now there are over 260 Best Western hotels within Great Britain.
+Best Western GB began in 1978 when Interchange Hotels of the United Kingdom, consisting of independent hoteliers from key locations in the UK, elected to trade under the brand name Best Western United Kingdom, becoming an affiliate of Best Western International in the US.
+The brand has over 250 locations in the United Kingdom.

 Best Western Australia and New Zealand

 In 1981, Homestead Motor Inns of Australia affiliated with Best Western.
 This move put 'International' after the Best Western name.
 The company has since been known as Best Western International.

 In early 2007, Best Western Australia took over the rights to operate Best Western properties in New Zealand from the previous company, the Motel Federation of New Zealand.
-This was a bold but beneficial move for the brand as it made way for better quality properties to be brought into the brand.
 Currently, Best Western Australia has 205 properties in the group (11 in New Zealand and 194 in Australia).

 Best Western Myanmar (Burma)

-On May 21, 2013, Best Western International announced that it will take over management of the Green Hill Hotel in Yangon, Myanmar.
-The acquisition gave the Best Western brand a place presence in Myanmar (Burma) as its first hotel establishment in the country.
+On 21 May 2013, Best Western International announced that it would take over management of the Green Hill Hotel in Yangon, Myanmar.
+The acquisition gave the Best Western brand a presence in Myanmar (Burma) as its first hotel establishment in the country.

-Logo history
+Corporate design

-As of September 2020, Best Western Hotels and Resorts has 18 brands and logos.
-Since 1948 the Best Western logo has had approximately 13 modification to the main brand logo, with the last brand logo change made in 2015.
-In 2010 Best Western divided the brand into 3 descriptors.
+As of August 2023, BWH Hotels has 19 brands and logos.
+Since 1948 the Best Western logo has had approximately 13 modifications to the main brand logo, with the last brand logo change made in 2015.
+In 2010, Best Western divided the brand into 3 descriptors.

-The logo stayed the same, but the descriptors of Plus and Premier were added, and all hotels were either a Best Western, Best Western Plus, or Best Western Premier.
-In 2015, a complete overhaul of the Best Western logo resulted in a very different logo from the previous years, with the most notable change being the removal of the crown which had been a part of the logo since 1962.
+After this division, the logo stayed the same, but the descriptors of Plus and Premier were added, and all hotels were either Best Western, Best Western Plus, or Best Western Premier.
+In 2015, a complete overhaul of the Best Western logo resulted in a very different logo from the previous years, with the most notable change being the removal of the crown, which had been a part of the logo since 1962.

-Since 2014 the brand has created 11 additional brands, for a total of 14 brands with distinctive logos.
+Since 2014, the brand has created 12 additional brands, for a total of 15 brands with distinctive logos.
 The Best Western website has a picture of all of their past logos in their "timeline and story" section.
 Best Western also owns (acquired in February 2019) the WorldHotels Collection which includes 4 additional brands, whose logos are all the same, except for the addition of the distinguishing descriptors of Luxury, Elite, Distinctive, and Crafted.

 Brands

-The following 18 brands of Best Western are: